 Private or public property

+Street photography on private property is not against the law but can potentially carry its own prohibitions from the owner.
 Although we can pass from public to private property and back again without really noticing when out in the street, we need to be at least conscious of the difference and what areas are likely to be private.
-I suppose most of us don’t think too much about whether a shopping arcade in town is private or public property because for most people it really doesn’t matter, but in an arcade street photographers can be asked to stop taking pictures.
+I suppose most of us don’t think too much about whether a shopping arcade in town is private or public property because, for most people, it really doesn’t matter.
+But, in an arcade, street photographers can be asked to stop taking pictures.

 Usually, the worst that will happen is that a person in a high-vis jacket will ask you to stop taking pictures, so many feel running that risk makes shooting in these places worthwhile.
 If you are asked to stop you should, or go and see the manager to see if you can get permission to carry on.